souffle-lang/souffle-lang.github.io/pages/docs/docsindex.md

 [Securify](https://github.com/eth-sri/securify), [Secuify V2.0](https://github.com/eth-sri/securify2),
 [VANDAL](https://github.com/usyd-blockchain/vandal).
 More applications are listed [here](/applications).

-Soufflé language project is led by [Bernhard Scholz](http://b-scholz.github.io), and commenced at [Oracle Labs in Brisbane](https://github.com/oracle/souffle/wiki/Contributors).
+Soufflé language project is led by [Prof Bernhard Scholz](http://b-scholz.github.io), and commenced at [Oracle Labs in Brisbane](https://github.com/oracle/souffle/wiki/Contributors).
 Soufflé was open-sourced in March 2016.
 It is actively supported by universities and industrial research labs.
 The main contributors to this project have been [The University of Sydney](http://sydney.edu.au), the [University of Innsbruck](https://www.uibk.ac.at/index.html.en), the [University